This article is part of The Ascender, the Highrise platform for articles and resources.

 1. Personal financial issues

-Resist the temptation to mention any personal financial issues you may face, such as student loans, mortgages, or bills you must pay.
+Resist the temptation of mentioning any personal financial issues you may face, such as student loans, mortgages, or bills you must pay.

-This often comes across as unprofessional and may make the employer feel like you are asking for more money out of desperation rather than merit, potentially jeopardizing your salary negotiation efforts.
+This often comes out as unprofessional and may make the employer feel like you are asking for more money out of desperation rather than merit, potentially jeopardizing your salary negotiation efforts.

 Example of a bad justification: "I need a better salary because I have a lot of bills to pay, and I'm struggling to make ends meet in this tough economy."